How to present well as a group

 Stick to the plan – avoid last minute changes as this could throw the whole presentation off.
 The key to a coherent, smooth running, professional presentation is to practise it all together (including entering and leaving) until it all runs smoothly and you look like a great team.

-There are more details about designing your presentation and tips for good presenting in the Effective Communication section of the Study Skills Hub.
+There are more details about planning and designing your presentation and tips for presenting smoothly with others in the Study Skills Hub.

 Play to individual strengths